jboynyc/textnets/README.rst

    following the acquittal vote in the 2020 Senate impeachment trial (`source
    <https://www.jboy.space/blog/enemies-foreign-and-partisan.html>`_).

+**textnets** is free software under the terms of the GNU General Public License v3.

 The ideas underlying **textnets** are presented in this paper:

   Christopher A. Bail, "`Combining natural language processing and network